tidev/titanium-docs/docs/api/titanium/ui/ios/splitwindow.md

 You use this class to implement a master-detail interface, in which the left-side view presents a list of items and the right-side presents details of the selected item.
 The `SplitWindow` is supported for both iPhone and iPad idioms.
-Use the [createSplitWindow](Titanium.UI.iOS.createSplitWindow) method to create a `SplitWindow` object
+Use the <Titanium.UI.iOS.createSplitWindow> method to create a `SplitWindow` object

 By default, `SplitWindow` shows both master and detail views in landscape orientation.
 When the device switches into portrait orientation, the master is only shown if [showMasterInPortrait](Titanium.UI.iOS.SplitWindow.showMasterInPortrait)